|

 Supplies and Expenses/Salaries/In-Field Travel/Equipment

 Funds may be awarded for supplies, field work, research assistance, general assistance, in-field travel expenses for research purposes (written quotation from agency required), and equipment (vendor price quotation required).
-Please note that travel requests are limited to 15 days of per diem (which includes loding and meals) total, no exceptions.
+Please note that travel requests are limited to 15 days of per diem (which includes lodging and meals) total, no exceptions.
+Travel to conferences is not allowed on research grant applications.
+If you are presenting at a conference, please apply for a travel grant.
 For graduate student support, identification of the graduate student is required.
 Graduate students may only be supported up to 50% effort.
 Salary support for postdoctoral fellows, PGRs, or other appointments in academic series is not allowed.

 Manuscripts